openwdl/wdl/SPEC.md

 If a mount point is specified, then it must be an absolute path to a location in the host environment.
 If the mount point is omitted, it is assumed to be a persistent volume mounted at the root of the execution directory within a task.

 The execution engine is free to provision any class(es) of persistent volume it has available (e.g., SSD or HDD).
-The [`volumes` hint](#✨-volumes) hint can be used to request specific attributes for the provisioned disks.
+The [`disks` hint](#✨-disks) hint can be used to request specific attributes for the provisioned disks.

 <details>
 <summary>